 As an Active Listener, I am not a mental health professional, I am a person with lived experience who has a compassionate and empathetic approach to listening to others.
 All conversations are kept confidential and in collaboration with the individual receiving the service.
 If desired, applicable mental health resources will be offered to ensure the individual leaves feeling supported.

 What is an active Listener and why is it important to have one at my event?

 This is a peer-to-peer emotional support service.
 During events there will be engaging and honest discussions about the human experience.
 Materials can be difficult for some and active listeners offer self-care and emotional support.
-The Active Listener is there to create an online safe space and an environment of care.
-They are the person that creates a welcoming space.
+The Active Listener is there to create a space for ease and an environment of care.
+This services can be in-person, online or a hybrid.
 The Active Listener service allows participants to:

 - receive mental health resources, if desired.

 - separate from the event to reground and regroup before leaving the event or continuing with it.